|

 -

-www.hostelbookers.com: If you're on a tight budget, don't forget about backpacker hostels.
-Hostelbookers offers online booking of cheap private rooms or dorm beds in backpacker hostels in many places in New Zealand at rock-bottom prices.
+www.hostelworld.com: If you're on a tight budget, don't forget about backpacker hostels.
+Hostelworld offers online booking of cheap private rooms or dorm beds in backpacker hostels in many places in New Zealand at rock-bottom prices.

 Flights

-Overland travel around New Zealand by train & bus is an essential part of the experience, so once there, don't cheat and fly, stay on the ground!
+Overland travel by train & bus around New Zealand is an essential part of the experience, so once there, don't cheat and fly, stay on the ground!
 But a long-haul flight might be unavoidable to reach New Zealand in the first place.
-For flights to Auckland, check Skyscanner.
-Most long-haul flights go to Auckland because Wellington airport can't handle the largest planes.
-So ditch that connecting domestic flight to Wellington and take the Northern Explorer train instead, for the rest of your life you'll be glad you did!

 In